 By the way, the peloton has almost 200 different walk plus run classes that vary in duration, intensity, and walk/run ratio.
 This means you can easily find the class that suits your current fitness level.

-The longest class takes 60 minutes and is lead by my favorite peloton endurance coach, Matt Wilpers.
+The longest class takes 60 minutes and is led by my favorite peloton endurance coach, Matt Wilpers.

 #6 Endurance Run

-Peloton endurance run is very similar to power zone endurance ride but without a power meter.
-This means you need to monitor your intensity by heart rate monitor.
+Peloton endurance run is very similar to a power zone endurance ride but without a power meter.
+This means you need to monitor your intensity with a heart rate monitor.

 Why peloton endurance run is effective for a triathlon?
 Overall, this class is good for triathlon training because it allows you to stay in the lower end of the heart rate training zone.
 Each class has a steady-state tempo where you don’t go above the aerobic threshold.

-This way you can sustain high training loads, build stamina, and aerobic foundation.
+This way you can sustain high training loads, and build stamina, and an aerobic foundation.
 This is the same 80/20 rule that applies to cycle training.